TRAFFIC TICKETS: FIGHTING A TRAFFIC TICKET

 - There will be no need to make a request to change a date of the hearing for your traffic ticket, if you cannot attend it at the date.
-CP Paralegal Services can.
+CPsolutions can.

 - If you have got a traffic ticket while far from home, we can handle your case without you having to travel to the court at that location.